-Mid East: New York, Ohio, western Pennsylvania, Indiana, Illinois and Kentucky

-South East: North Carolina, South Carolina, Florida and Tennessee

-Our lot acquisition strategy is predicated upon avoiding the financial requirements and risks associated with direct land ownership and development.
-Historically, we have not engaged in land development to obtain finished lots for use in our homebuilding operations.
-Instead, we have acquired finished lots at market prices from various third party land developers pursuant to fixed price purchase agreements.
+Mid East: New York, Ohio, western Pennsylvania, Indiana and Illinois South East: North Carolina, South Carolina, Florida and Tennessee at market prices from various third party land developers pursuant to fixed price purchase agreements.
 These purchase agreements require deposits, typically ranging up to 10% of the aggregate purchase price of the finished lots, in the form of cash or letters of credit that may be forfeited if we fail to perform under the purchase agreement.
 This strategy has allowed us to maximize inventory turnover, which we believe enables us to minimize market risk and to operate with less capital, thereby enhancing rates of return on equity and total capital.